-Self-Funded Marketing - The increase in sales compared to the prior year was primarily due to increased speeches delivered (primarily delivered in our first fiscal quarter) and increased book sales.
-These increases were partially offset by a \$0.1 million decrease in public seminar sales resulting from the decision to offer fewer programs.
+Self-Funded Marketing - The increase in sales compared to the prior year was primarily due to royalties received during the third quarter of fiscal 2011 for new books.
+The increase in book royalties was partially offset by a \$0.1 million decrease in public seminar sales resulting from the decision to offer fewer programs.

 Other - The decrease in other sales was primarily due to reduced leasing revenues as certain lease contracts at our corporate headquarters expired in prior periods.
-We are actively seeking new tenants for available property.
+We are actively seeking new tenants for available space.